 Why Do We Say Cats Have Nine Lives?

-One of my favourite cat jokes is a cat appearing at the pearly gates with a punch card with the numbers 1 to 9, several of which have a hole punched through them.
+One of my favorite cat jokes is a cat appearing at the pearly gates with a punch card with the numbers 1 to 9, several of which have a hole punched through them.
 He hands the card to St Peter who punches a hole in the next number and hands it back to the cat who goes on his way.

 Some of the speculation about the origins of the saying relates to the Egyptians.
-We know that cats were worshipped as gods in ancient Egypt.
+We know that cats were worshiped as gods in ancient Egypt.
 The sun god Ra always appeared as a cat but he gave rise to eight other gods so actually represented nine beings/lives.
 So that is one theory.

 Fast forward a long time and William Shakespeare used the expression ‘nine lives’ in his play Romeo and Juliet as follows:

 Mercutio: Good king of cats, nothing but one of your nine lives.“

 So by the time Shakespeare was doing his thing the saying was in common use.
 Staying with England for the moment, there is also an old English proverb that states:

 “A cat has nine lives.
 For three he plays, for three he strays, and for the last three he stays”.

 The story about Ra makes some sense in terms of why ‘nine lives; became associated with a cat.
 But the number nine was also considered to be a magical number in ancient Egyptian, Chinese and Greek belief systems.
 Nine is a lucky number in Chinese culture.
 In both Christianity and Hinduism, the number nine symbolizes spiritual/divine completeness.
 So the number ‘nine’ is quite significant.